ShabbirHasan1/auto-trading/README.md

 # Built-in Functions

-在 `auto_trading::util` 内置了 highest, lowest, sma, ema, rma, cci, macd 等其他函数。
+在 `auto_trading::util` 内置了 crossover, crossunder, highest, lowest, sma, ema, rma, cci, macd 等其他函数。

-In `auto_trading::util`, there are other built-in functions such as highest, lowest, sma, ema, rma, cci, macd, and more.
+In `auto_trading::util`, there are other built-in functions such as crossover, crossunder, highest, lowest, sma, ema, rma, cci, macd, and more.

 ```rust
 use auto_trading::*;